bparanj/crystal/computer/components/battery.md

 Battery life refers to the amount of time a laptop can run on its battery power before needing to be recharged.
 It's essentially the duration between a full charge and when the battery is depleted to the point where the laptop shuts down or goes into hibernation mode.

-When a laptop is new, its battery typically provides several hours of use before requiring a recharge.
+When a laptop is new, its battery  provides several hours of use before requiring a recharge.
 However, over time and with regular use, the battery's capacity to hold a charge diminishes.
 This means that the battery life becomes progressively shorter.

 For example, a new laptop battery might provide 6 hours of continuous use on a full charge.
 After a year or two, you might notice that the same battery only provides 3-4 hours of use before needing to be recharged, even when fully charged.
 This reduction in battery life is a normal part of a battery's aging process and is a sign that the battery may need to be replaced soon to maintain the laptop's portability and convenience.

-The actual battery life varies depending on factors such as the laptop model, battery size and quality, power management settings, and the types of applications and tasks you run on your laptop.
+The  battery life varies depending on factors such as the laptop model, battery size and quality, power management settings, and the types of applications and tasks you run on your laptop.

 Replacing the battery in a laptop is necessary when you notice significant signs of battery degradation.
 Here are key indicators that it's time to replace your laptop battery: